Biomechanical-ToolKit/biomechanical-toolkit.github.io/_posts/2015-06-12-official-code-repositories-moved-to-github.markdown

 categories: btk code
 ---

 All the mirror code repositories on GitHub are now the official ones.
-Due to the differences between Google Code and GitHub, each part of the project has now its own repository (core, python, mokka, documentation, data, etc.).
+Due to the differences between Google Code and GitHub, each part of the project has now its own repository (core, python, mokka, documentation, data, etc.).<!--more-->

 The following items list the existing repositories when this piece of news was written: